Commerce > Business Studies (BST) Class 12 > Chapter Notes - Marketing Management

 3. Manufacture → Agent → Wholesaler → Retailer → Customer

-Chapter Notes - Marketing Management - Notes | Study Business Studies (BST) Class 12 - Commerce
+Marketing Management Chapter Notes | Business Studies (BST) Class 12 - Commerce

-Chapter Notes - Marketing Management - Notes | Study Business Studies (BST) Class 12 - Commerce
+Marketing Management Chapter Notes | Business Studies (BST) Class 12 - Commerce

-Chapter Notes - Marketing Management - Notes | Study Business Studies (BST) Class 12 - Commerce
+Marketing Management Chapter Notes | Business Studies (BST) Class 12 - Commerce

-•Tools/Elements of Promotion Mix:
+Tools/Elements of Promotion Mix:

-Role or Importance of Advertising:
+Role of Importance of Advertising:

 1. Enhancing customer satisfaction and confidence.